Wishmasterflo/pi-hosted/docs/README.md

 Goto https://pi-ip:9443 and create a new Username/password to login.

-Click Settings, in the bottom-left corner, and paste the Portainer v3 json file link from below into the "App Templates" URL field and click on "save application settings"
+- Click Settings, in the bottom-left corner, and paste the Portainer v3 json file link from below into the "App Templates" URL field and click on "save application settings"
-Click and connect to your local Docker environment.
+- Click and connect to your local Docker environment
+- Environment-Related - Environments - local.
+Enter the local IP of your RaspberryPI/Server in the Public IP field

 You're done!
 Now just click App Templates and deploy applications!